Table.update()

 });

 Note: Be careful with nested object values.
-If you have an address field that includes city, state, and zipcode, db.friends.update(2, {address: {zipcode: 12345}}) will replace the entire address object with {zipcode: 12345}.
-If your intent is to update the zipcode only, use dot notation as follows:
+If you have an address field that includes city, state, and zipcode, then db.friends.update(2, {address: {zipcode: 12345}}) will replace the entire address object with {zipcode: 12345}.
+If you want to update the zipcode only, then use the dot notation as follows:

 db.friends.update(friendId, {